2nd Armoured Brigade (Poland): Ancona

 The capture of Ancona was the second major battle of the 2nd Armored Brigade.
 While the 3rd DSK tied the enemy from the front, the 6th Lwow Infantry Brigade and the 2nd Infantry Brigade made a strike through the Monte Torto massif against the city of Polverigi.
 Then the grouping is separated and 2 Banc. attacks the city of Chiaravalle, thus cutting off the path of some of the retreating German troops.
 After winning fights, they moved towards Ancona, where they entered on July 18.
 When the Poles entered the city, the Germans ended their evacuation by sea.
 The brigade opened fire on the reflecting ships, sinking 3 of them.

 Bologna

 During the Battle of Bologna in April 1945.
-The 2 Amoured Brigade fought as the easternmost unit.
+The 2 Armoured Brigade fought as the easternmost unit.
 The attack began on April 9.
 The brigade exited through position 3 of the DSK.
 They stopped at the Sillaro River, where they fought against the German 1 KSpad.
 After the unit broke through the defenses, it continued to advance across the Ganiana and Quaderna Rivers, then merged with 3 DSK.
 Together with them, the tanks entered the city on April 21, 1945.